Non-stick dishes can be the handiest yet worryingly fragile items in your kitchen.

 Avoid dishwashers when it comes to cleaning your non-stick cookware.
 They are like red flags that can rapidly deteriorate the non-stick coating as well as the overall quality of the product in the long term.

 The Truth Behind “Dishwasher Safe” Non-Stick Cookware

-However, the havoc awaits a few years down the road.
+However, havoc awaits a few years down the road.

-However, expecting a dishwasher to pop out sparkling clean dishes as quickly as it does requires the machine to get rough.
+However, expecting a dishwasher to pop out sparkling clean dishes as quickly as possible requires the machine to get rough.

 Related Article: What to Do When the Non-Stick Pan Coating Is Coming Off?

 Non-stick pans are not seasoned the way iron skillets are.
 Even if the seasoning erodes after harsh cleaning, the pan can be re-seasoned to prevent rust.

 However, non-stick pans are “coated” and not “seasoned.”

 They already have a non-stick layer above them, so homeowners are hesitant about seasoning them.